bohaigt86/coursera-angularjs/README.md

   ```

 ## Digest Cycle
-  AngularJS calls digest cycle when users perform some activity that triggers some Angular-aware event (such as ng-click, not like onclick) and model data got changed because of this activity.
+  AngularJS calls digest cycle when users perform some activity that triggers some AngularJS-aware event (such as ng-click, not like onclick) and model data got changed because of this activity.

   Digest cycle goes through all $scope objects and checkes which one(s) got changed because of this activity.
 Watchers are listeners which are attached to the scope objects and keep watching about the change.
 They are responsible to synchronize the view with the model, achieveing the magical two-way binding.